astramieri/oracle-forms/docs/running_a_form.md

-# Running an Oracle Form
+# Running a Form Application

 The URL to invoke an Oracle Form application has the following format: